-These are not fully hierarchical consistent over and within all Synchronous Areas:
+These are not fully hierarchical consistent within and across all Synchronous Areas:

-Figure 11: Relation between Scheduling Area, Responsibility Area and Bidding zone (NC OPS SD)
+Figure 11: Relation between Scheduling Area, Responsibility Area and Bidding Zone (NC OPS SD)

-Thus NC EB introduces the hierarchical areal concepts of Imbalance Price Area and Imbalance Area.
+Thus NC EB introduces the hierarchical area concepts of Imbalance Price Area and Imbalance Area.
 In Article 26 par 5 sub (d) is arranged that the TSO shall delineate the Imbalance Price Area and Imbalance Area.